edoatley/country-api/README.md

 ### Documentation
 - Planning docs, product requirements, architectural decisions, and onboarding guides can be found in the `capabilities/` folder.

-For future updates: This README should be kept aligned with code and onboarding as project structure and setup evolve.
+For future updates: This README should be kept aligned with code and onboarding as project structure and setup evolves.